How to Reduce Risk and Improve Warehouse Safety

 Manual Handling and Lifting

-Improper handling and lifting are the most common causes of injury within any workplace.
-Workers can develop Musculoskeletal Disorders (MSDs) due to overreaching, straining, and using awkward postures.
 Employers can reduce the risk of MSD development by ensuring that their employees have had effective manual handling training.
-This can help workers adopt a proper posture and keep lifting to a minimum.
+This helps workers adopt a proper posture and keep lifting to a minimum.
 If the load isn’t necessary to lift and can be moved to workstations, this is the safer route.

-Pallets and Racking
+Warehouse Pallets and Racking

 Warehouse workers have to load and unload pallets from racking constantly during their workdays.
 This must be done safely to ensure that pallets don’t drop, racking is secure, and inventory is left undamaged.
 Other ways that safety can be assured are by: